 The use of the Hilliard City School District's technology resources is a privilege, not a right.
 The privilege of using the technology resources provided by HCSD is not transferrable or extendible by students to other people or groups (such as siblings) and terminates when a student is no longer enrolled in the District.
-This policy is provided to make all users aware of the responsibilities associated with the efficient, ethical, and lawful use of technology resources.
+This policy, in accordance with Board Policy EDE-Computer/Online Services and EDE-Computer/Online Services (Acceptable Use and Internet Safety), is provided to make all users aware of the responsibilities associated with the efficient, ethical, and lawful use of technology resources.
 If a person violates any of the User Terms and Conditions named in this policy, privileges may be terminated, access to the school district technology resources may be denied, and appropriate disciplinary action shall be applied.
 The Hilliard City School District's Student Code of Conduct shall be applied to student infractions.